Fort Lauderdale airport shooting

 2017 mass shooting in Florida, U.S.

 On January 6, 2017, a mass shooting occurred at Fort Lauderdale–Hollywood International Airport in Broward County, Florida, United States, near the baggage claim in Terminal 2.
 Five people were killed while six others were injured in the shooting.
 About 36 people sustained injuries in the ensuing panic.
-Esteban Santiago-Ruiz, who flew in to the airport from Alaska and committed the shooting with a Walther PPS 9mm semi-automatic pistol, was taken into custody by a Broward County Sheriff's Office (BSO) deputy within 85 seconds after he started shooting.
-The shooting from start to finish lasted 70–80 seconds.
+Esteban Santiago-Ruiz, who flew in to the airport from Alaska and committed the shooting with a Walther PPS 9mm semi-automatic pistol, was disarmed and taken into custody by a Broward County Sheriff's Office (BSO) deputy within 85 seconds of the first shots being fired.
 Santiago was later diagnosed with schizophrenia and pleaded guilty to avoid possible execution.
 On August 17, 2018, Santiago was sentenced to five consecutive life sentences plus 120 years in prison.

 Attack

 The attack happened near the baggage claim in Terminal 2.

 On January 6, 2017, at 12:53 p.m.
-EST, the shooter, who had flown in from Alaska, opened fire with a Walther PPS 9mm semi-automatic pistol in the Fort Lauderdale–Hollywood International Airport.
+EST, the shooter, who had flown in from Alaska, arrived in from MSP Airport in Minneapolis, went to the baggage claim area and opened fire with a Walther PPS 9mm semi-automatic pistol in the Fort Lauderdale–Hollywood International Airport.
 He opened fire in the baggage claim area of Terminal 2, which is the host terminal for Delta Air Lines and Air Canada.
 He killed five people and injured six others.
 The shooting lasted 70 to 80 seconds.
 The killer had purchased the gun legally, and legally checked it in his luggage.
 After he stopped shooting, the killer laid down on the floor.
 He discharged his pistol a total of 15 times during the attack.

 A nearby Broward County Sheriff's Office (BSO) deputy immediately responded by running to the sound of gunfire and apprehended the killer within 85 seconds.
 The deputy had been trained to react immediately to an active shooter and said: "I was basically going - reacting ... - what I was trained to do.
 So I went towards the shooting."
 The following year, the BSO deputy was named Deputy of the Year by the Florida Sheriffs Association.
 Other responding BSO officers also reacted in a manner that Special Master J. Dudley Goodlette, who later reviewed the incident, said was "textbook."
 Broward County Sheriff Scott Israel said that law enforcement officers did not fire shots, and arrested the gunman without further incident.
 The Special Master found that the shooting "was not preventable by Sheriff Israel or anyone else".

 Video showed travelers rushing out of the airport, and hundreds of people waiting on a ramp, as numerous law enforcement officers rushed to the scene.
 A brief panic occurred following "unfounded reports of additional gunshots".
 The false alarm touched off a brief panic in other terminals.
 Former White House Press Secretary Ari Fleischer tweeted from the airport, "Shots have been fired.
 Everyone is running."